 Through the network virtualization feature, Cisco E-DI provides an ability to configure multiple devices with one set of commands.
 When a user selects multiple devices of different types and/or different OS versions, Cisco E-DI automatically determines the least common denominator set of commands and presents them to the user in typical Cisco IOS-like fashion.

-If the color mode is enabled, then the command is highlighted with an appropriate color to give the user an instant feedback on the validity of a command with the given device/OS selection.
+The command is highlighted with an appropriate color to give the user an instant feedback on the validity of a command with the given device/OS selection.

 See CLI Color Mode for more information.
 The user can then press the key combination Ctrl-G to view the detailed mapping of a command for any given device type/OS version.